 Peter Martin, MA, MRes, DPhil

-Working on ‘The search for the origins of the Inuit and Ultima Thule’
+Worked on Case Study 1: ‘The search for the origins of the Inuit and Ultima Thule’

 Peter is a historical geographer interested in critical histories of Arctic exploration.
 His work is influenced by a number of different literatures including exploration studies, histories of science, postcolonial studies and intellectual history.